 Rumblings emerged from Washington, D.C., in early March that the White House was considering yet another extension of the pandemic-inspired moratorium on federal student loan repayment.
 That would be welcome news for a majority of borrowers nationwide.

 Nearly 3 in 4 federal student loan holders report not being financially ready to resume monthly payments if the freeze on interest and dues expires as scheduled on May 1, according to the latest Student Loan Hero survey of 1,050 borrowers.
-(APRIL 6 UPDATE: There’s good news for these borrowers as the moratorium has been extended through Aug.
+(UPDATE: Since this survey was fielded, the moratorium has been extended twice, now running through Dec.
 31, 2022.)

 The survey also indicates that the majority of moratorium-eligible borrowers have used their monthly savings to pay for basic necessities, while borrowers whose loans weren’t eligible for the reprieve have had to struggle unaided throughout the pandemic.